-In 1992, to encourage excellence in writing, across disciplines, the university adopted a writing-intensive (W) course requirement for all undergraduates as part of the distribution requirement.
+In 1992, to encourage excellence in writing across disciplines, Johns Hopkins University adopted a writing-intensive (W) course requirement for all undergraduates as part of the distribution requirement.

 Defining a “W” Course

-• Usually 3 or 4 papers.
-Expertise in writing is gained through the guided practice of writing, as the writer gradually takes on greater challenges.
-A typical writing-intensive course will therefore assign 3 or 4 papers, starting with shorter assignments and building to longer ones.
+Usually three or four papers: Expertise in writing is gained through the guided practice of writing, as the writer gradually takes on greater challenges.
+A typical writing-intensive course will therefore assign three or four papers, starting with shorter assignments and building to longer ones.
 In writing, as in other complex practices, expertise builds with repetition over time.
-It’s logical, then, that lower-level W courses (100 and 200) designed to introduce students to writing in a discipline would follow this pattern of assigning 3 to 4 papers.
-On the other hand, upper-level W courses (300 and 400) designed for majors in the discipline may require only 2 longer papers; and, in some cases, a course may be designed to teach students how to produce a single research essay or article in the discipline.
-Juniors and seniors, for instance, taking an Independent Study or writing a Senior Essay in the major may work on one 30-page paper for the entire semester.
+It’s logical, then, that lower-level W courses (100 and 200) designed to introduce students to writing in a discipline would follow this pattern of assigning three to four papers.
+On the other hand, upper-level W courses (300 and 400) designed for majors in the discipline may require only two longer papers; and, in some cases, a course may be designed to teach students how to produce a single research essay or article in the discipline.
+Juniors and seniors, for instance, taking an independent study or writing a senior essay in the major may work on one 30-page paper for the entire semester.

 Fulfilling the “W” Requirement

-Students in Arts and Sciences and candidates for a B.A. in Engineering are required to complete 12 credits (four courses) in writing-intensive courses in order to graduate; students pursuing a B.S. in Biology or Physics must also complete 12 credits in W courses.
-Candidates for a B.S. in Engineering are required to complete 6 credits in W courses.
+Students in the School of Arts and Sciences and candidates for a BA in engineering are required to complete 12 credits (four courses) in writing-intensive courses in order to graduate; students pursuing a BS in biology or physics must also complete 12 credits in W courses.
+Candidates for a BS in engineering are required to complete 6 credits in W courses.
 All courses taken in fulfillment of the university writing requirement—Expository Writing courses and all W courses in the disciplines—must have a grade of C- or higher.

 Transferring “W” Credit

-1. The course(s) in question must meet all of the criteria defined above for a writing-
+- The course(s) in question must meet all of the criteria defined above for a writing-intensive course.

-If you wish to transfer W credit for a course that meets these conditions, how should you proceed?
-Here’s a checklist:
+If you wish to transfer W credit for a course that meets the above conditions, here’s how to do so:

 If you’re planning a semester abroad through the Johns Hopkins Study Abroad Program and expect to take a writing course as part of your studies, you should keep in mind the writing-intensive criteria defined above as you select your courses.
 The transfer of W credit will not be approved before you take a course.
 But save your course materials, including papers with the instructor’s responses, and upon your return, make an appointment with Professor Kain.